luhrsouza/luhrsouza/README.md

 ## About me

-I'm currently studing on UTFPR. <br/>
+I'm currently studying on UTFPR. <br/>
 I'm a Student of Analysis and Systems Development.